lushjia/Pangenome_complex_loci/README.md

   then upload sugraph gfa file to bandage, and visualize the structure using bandage

-## Identify gene position in the subgraph and visualize in bandage plot
+## Identify gene position in the subgraph and visualize it in bandage plot
 - We aligned Ensembl (release 106) GRCh38 version gene sequences to the MC graph and PGGB graph using GraphAligner (v.1.0.13) with parameter settings -x vg --try-all-seeds --multimap-score-fraction 0.1 to identify the gene positions within the graphs.
   ```bash
   GraphAligner -g chr1.pan.RH_locus.no_pline.gfa -f RHD.RHCE.fa -a RHD.RHCE.aln.more.gaf -x vg --try-all-seeds --multimap-score-fraction 0.3
   # --multimap-score-fraction could be change to include more or less alignment results based on your need
   ```
-- To show locations of genes on Bandage plots, we applied colour gradients from green to blue to the nodes of each gene.
+- To display gene positions on Bandage plots, we applied a green-to-blue color gradient to the nodes belonging to each gene.

   Customized color on bandage can be added by uploada a csv file to bandage, detail can be found here: https://github.com/rrwick/Bandage/wiki/Colour-schemes
   (command line of bandage might also accomplish this, but I have never tried)

-- Lines alongside the Bandage plots showing approximate gene positions, exons and transcription start sites based on Ensembl Canonical transcripts were drawn by hand.
+- We manually drew guides next to each Bandage plot to indicate approximate gene positions, exon structures, and transcription start sites from Ensembl canonical transcripts.
   (to be edited)
-  Software: adobe illustrator
+  Software: Adobe Illustrator
-  Load bandage plot into adobe illustrator,
-  Exon position: Nodes of exons and genes are found by align sequences to pangenome graph by GraphAligner.
-Mark those nodes in bandage plot.
-  Lines are drawn by curvature tool along with the gene.
-Arrows at the end of each line are added by changing stroke.
-  To make lines match the curve of the bandage plot, we adjusted the curve and position of each anchor by direct selection tool.
-  Exons are drawn by rectangle tool.
-Widths and positions are based on alignment results.
+  Export the Bandage plot and open it in Adobe Illustrator.
+Lock this layer.
+  Exon position: Use GraphAligner alignments to locate nodes corresponding to each exon and gene; mark these nodes on a new annotation layer.
+  With the Curvature Tool, trace lines along each gene’s path.
+Add direction arrowheads via the Stroke panel.
+  Use the Direct Selection Tool to fine-tune anchor points and handles so each line follows the underlying Bandage curve precisely.
+  Draw exons with the Rectangle Tool; set their widths and positions according to the alignment results.
   <p align="center">
       <img width="500" alt="Screenshot 2024-05-10 at 1 44 42 AM" src="https://github.com/lushjia/Pangenome_complex_loci/assets/38059727/3c11f344-188e-4fdf-b196-c8ba5e20bb6c">
   </p>

 ## Genotype and visualize structural alleles
-- Sequences of each assembly are represented by paths in a GFA file, and variants are represented by bubbles in the graph.
+- Sequences from each assembly are represented as paths in the GFA graph, and variants appear as bubbles.
-- Copy number of genes in the graph could be told from where the gene sequence has been aligned to the grpah based on GraphAligner results.
-Copy number of genes in each assembly can then be told by tracing the path of assembly through the regions that the genes have been aligned.
+- We infer gene copy number in the graph by aligning gene sequences with GraphAligner and examining where they map on the graph; copy number in each assembly is then obtained by tracing each assembly’s path through the aligned gene regions.
-- Big insertions, deletions of each assembly are identified by tracing paths of each assembly (which represent sequences) through big bubbles.
+- We identify big insertion nd deletion structure in each assembly by tracing each assembly path through large bubbles.
-- Gene conversions are more complex to identiry, because they are not shown as bubbles in the graph.
-  we identified nodes that were different between a gene and its homologous gene (for example, RHD and RHCE) based on the GraphAligner alignments described above.
-We refer to these as paralogous sequence variants.
-A gene conversion event was detected if a path of a gene goes through more than four paralogous sequence variants of its homologous gene in a row.
+- Gene conversions are more complex to identify, because they do not show as bubbles in the graph. we identified nodes that were different between a gene and its homologous gene (for example, RHD and RHCE) based on the GraphAligner alignments described above.
+We refer to these as paralogous sequence variants (PSVs).
+A gene conversion event was detected when a gene's path traverses more than four PSVs of its homologous gene consecutively.
-- Other small insertion, deletion and SNPs are not covered by this analysis.
+- Small insertions, deletions, and SNPs are out of scope for this analysis.
+- **Example analysis pipeline:**
+>_CY2D6/7_: `CYP2D6_7_locs.analysis.sh`
+_C4A/B_:
+_RHD/RHCE_:
+_LPA_:
+_HLA-A_:

   <p align="center">
   <img width="500" alt="Screenshot 2024-05-10 at 1 48 33 AM" src="https://github.com/lushjia/Pangenome_complex_loci/assets/38059727/cc4d03ca-3e99-4289-a800-e2546745cad4">
   </p>